satellogic/iquaflow-dota-use-case/README.md

 1. `git clone git@publicgitlab.satellogic.com:iqf/iq-dota-use-case`
 2. `cd iq-dota-use-case`
 3. Then build the docker image with `make build`.
-This will also download the dataset and weights.
 4. In order to execute the experiments:
     - `make dockershell` (\*)
+    - `make download` from outsite the docker or just `./download.sh` from inside the docker.
+This will download the trained models and preprocess the data.
-    - Inside the docker terminal execute `python ./iqf-usecase.py`
+    - Inside the docker terminal execute `/miniconda3/envs/iqfenv/bin/python ./iqf-usecase.py`
 5. Start the mlflow server by doing `make mlflow` (\*)
 6. Notebook examples can be launched and executed by `make notebookshell NB_PORT=[your_port]"` (\**)
 7. To access the notebook from your browser in your local machine you can do: